berndporr/iir1/README.md

 and Windows which implements all standard IIR filters such as Bessel, Butterworth, Elliptic, RBJ and Chebychev (which is shown above).

-Filtering can be done with either float or double numbers and are automatically converted to the internal representation which is double.
+The filter accepts both float and double numbers which are automatically converted to the internal representation which is double.

 There is no need to resort to MATLAB/OCTAVE/Python to calculate the filter coefficients because the library does it by itself.
 Just provide the sampling rate, cutoff frequency, filter order and the filter is ready to be used.
 For example for a lowpass:

 ## How to use the filter
-The following example shows the setup of an Butterworth lowpass and then the realtime data can be filtered as it arrives from the ADC.
-The full documentation can be generated with doxygen or check out the header files in the `iir` subdirectory.
+Usage is straightforward: first the filter parameters are set and then it can used for sample by sample realtime filtering.

 ### Set the filterparameters
 ```